 Inland Revenue administers charitable tax exemptions from things such as income tax and gift duty for people who give gifts to charitable entities.
 Inland Revenue generally accepts Charities Services’ decisions regarding charitable registrations, so in most cases tax exemptions are approved.

 When a charity is registered as a charitable entity, we advise Inland Revenue.
-Conversely, we also advise them of organisations who have been deregistered for any reason.
+We also advise them of organisations who have been deregistered for any reason.

 A registered charity need only contact Inland Revenue directly if there is a possibility that a tax return needs to be filed (if it is thought that there is taxable income), or for other tax matters such as GST, PAYE or changes to records.